mrismanaziz/Reforestation/README.md

-## What did the calculator say to the student?
-You can count on me.
+## You can't trust a ladder.
+It will always let you down